rainoversky/rainoversky/README.md

-Hello, I’m Sergio, a game dev by day and gamer at night.
+Hello, I’m Rain, a game dev by day and gamer at night.

 Currently I'm working as a freelancer, but I'm also open to collaborate on any interesting projects (game related) that might come.